swashdev/redot-license-dialog/README.md

 License Dialog for Redot
 ========================

-If, like me, you want to support open-source game engines like [Redot], but you worry about displaying proper licensing information for any project you do which includes third-party software, then this project is for you.
+If, like me, you want to support open-source game engines like [Redot][Redot], but you worry about displaying proper licensing information for any project you do which includes third-party software, then this project is for you.
 Software licenses can be a real pain in the neck sometimes, and it would be a lot better if it was easier to remain compliant with them.

 The Redot Engine uses a lot of third-party modules and components which all use slightly different software licenses and affect what licensing information you